antischematic/angular-state-library/README.md

 #### select

 Observe changes to individual store properties.
-Values are updated after actions have run.
+Values are checked after actions have run.
 This method must be called inside an injection context.

 **Example: Select partial store state**